Raashid-Shaikh/ManuLifeProject/README.md

 UI / UX tests on ManuLife Website<br />

 Test 1:
-Navigate to the landing page check the buttons.
+Navigate to the landing page check the navbar buttons.

 Test 2:
 Clicks on "Investments on the navbar".
 Enters keys to the searchbox.
 Prints out the suggestions.